nickchak21/QuarkGluonClassifiers/Notes_and_Results_of_Classifiers.md

 **Summary**

-In this article, I compare several types of quark and gluon classifiers using a metric called AUC, the area under a ROC curve for a classifier.
+In this document, I compare several types of quark and gluon classifiers using a metric called AUC, the area under a ROC curve for a classifier.

 **EMD Tagger**